yxsamliu/llvm-project/llvm/docs/LangRef.md

 `extractBlockWaveCounts`.
 The block identities allow instruction changes and block reordering while rejecting missing or duplicated identities and changed control-flow edges.
-A CFG transform may explicitly rebuild the complete identity and successor snapshot while retaining counts only for blocks whose execution events it preserves; newly synthesized blocks remain unmeasured.
+A CFG transform may explicitly rebuild the complete successor snapshot while retaining counts only for blocks whose execution events it preserves.
+Original identities and the normalization count remain stable; newly synthesized blocks receive fresh, unmeasured identities.
+A transform must validate the incoming mapping before refreshing it, so previously ambiguous counts do not become valid merely because the new graph is recorded.
+A surviving block reused as a loop header must lose its count if it gains backedge executions.
 Consumers must use the extraction helper and ignore an unsupported version, mismatched function identity, incomplete block mapping, changed CFG, or an unmeasured block unless they have an explicit fallback.
 Stale metadata remains